Trump's awkward trip to the Supreme Court

-Washington (CNN)President Donald Trump will travel to the Supreme Court on Thursday to celebrate the appointment of Justice Neil Gorsuch, and pay a rare visit to a branch of government he vowed to reshape during the campaign.
+Washington (CNN)President Donald Trump traveled to the Supreme Court on Thursday to celebrate the appointment of Justice Neil Gorsuch, a rare visit to a branch of government he vowed to reshape during the campaign.

-Trump's visit is likely to be short, and Gorsuch's swearing-in is ceremonial, but the air in the rarefied chamber might feel fraught with some tension.
+Trump's visit was relatively short.
+After arriving with first lady Melania Trump, the President sat in the front row, closest to the bench.
+Mrs. Trump sat next to retired Justice John Paul Stevens.

+Right before the ceremony, the President went to the Court's conference room and shook hands with the justices.

+The chamber was filled with legal luminaries from mostly Republican administrations as well as current members of the White House staff and Congress who were critical to Gorsuch's nomination.
+Senate Majority Leader Mitch McConnell -- who blocked President Barack Obama's nominee Merrick Garland -- White House counsel Don McGahn and Deputy Attorney General Rod Rosenstein were in attendance.

+Leading up to the visit, there was a question about tension in the room given Trump's rhetoric against the judicial branch.
 Candidate Trump was harshly critical of some justices, and since the election, he's launched broad attacks on the judiciary as a whole.

-His visit also comes at a delicate time: the court is currently considering the fate of the travel ban, arguably the President's most controversial initiative to date.
+His visit also came at a delicate time: The court is currently considering the fate of the travel ban, arguably the President's most controversial initiative to date.
 On top of all of that: sources say that Justice Anthony Kennedy is seriously thinking about retirement, although no one seems to know if it will occur as early as this term.

 A Kennedy retirement would be seismic, and a small step closer to what Trump predicted last summer at a rally in Virginia.
 "I'll tell you, this could be the presidency with the most Supreme Court picks of any presidency in history," Trump said.
 "You'll probably have three, you could have four and you could even have five."